Can You Catch COVID-19 Through Your Eyes?

 There are different types of coronaviruses.
 Some produce minor cold symptoms, while others can cause severe respiratory illness.

-COVID-19 (SARS-CoV-2) is the novel coronavirus that began spreading worldwide in late 2019.
-The virus can produce mild to severe respiratory symptoms.
+COVID-19 is caused by SARS-CoV-2, which began spreading worldwide in late 2019.
+The virus can produce mild to severe respiratory symptoms, and some people experience no symptoms at all.

-COVID-19 symptoms typically show up anywhere between 2 to 14 days after exposure.
-Some people are asymptomatic.
+When symptoms do appear, they typically show up anywhere between 2 to 14 days after exposure.
 The most common symptoms include:

 - Fever